 Trying to win the game just by tracking and improving revenue retention is not the solution.
 You can, however, make people stay by building a sticky product and scaling it consistently, i.e., usage retention.

 Usage retention accelerates acquisition.
 New customers continue to stay and drive in more customers, thereby creating a self-sustaining cycle.
 If you improve usage retention, not only do you lose fewer users than you otherwise would, but you also influence the rest of your funnel.

 A thoughtfully executed product is the best retention tool there is, aside from quality customer service.
 66% of customers say that the best way to ensure this is to value customer time, so if you make this a priority, you’re likely to keep churn as low as possible.

 Why is SaaS churn rate a key metric for subscription services?

 There are plenty of ways to interpret churn or any other metric for that matter.
 The underlying principle here is to pair them up with relevant SaaS metrics and not look at just one in isolation.

 Mapping such metrics and deep-diving into them helps you identify and experiment with growth levers faster.

 “If Baremetrics, Ning, and Bidsketch could have run faster acquisition, monetization, and retention experiments, they might have caught on that Freemium wasn’t working for them earlier than they did.
 Better yet, they could’ve ramped down on patterns that were not working and sidestepped freemium altogether.”

-Looking at churn breakdown reports, subscription retention cohort, and MRR churn by plan could’ve helped them get to the root cause faster, and minimize the damage.
+Looking at churn breakdown reports, subscription retention cohorts, and MRR churn by plan could’ve helped them get to the root cause faster and minimize the damage.
 I’m saying minimize and not completely prevent the whole thing from happening because churn isn’t the best indicator of a company’s growth.